mollerhoj/Connect-4-AI/README.md

 # Some thoughts

-- An even smarter heuristic could look at more game specfic rules, e.g: threats (3 connected coins) that can no longer come into play because a threat below makes it impossible to reach to threat above.
+- An even smarter heuristic could look at more game specific rules, e.g: threats (3 connected coins) that can no longer come into play because a threat below makes it impossible to reach to threat above.

-- The Board class inhearits the Matrix class from the standard library.
+- The Board class inherits the Matrix class from the standard library.
 I have regretted this decision since the Matrix class is horrible.
 Inconsistent methods and bad naming makes it a pain to work with.

-# Implementation optimizations
+# Implementation optimisations

 Experimentation with a lighter heuristic might allow the search to go deeper, and therefore yield a smarter AI.

 Since nothing is ever erased from the board, a smart heuristic could save the previously calculated heuristic score, and add to that, based on the new move.
-Then it would be sufficient to check only the winpositions that is affect by the new move.
+Then it would be sufficient to check only the win positions that is affect by the new move.

 # Conclusion